-Other key aspects of our corporate governance efforts include:
+Other key aspects of our corporate governance efforts

-- All of our director nominees are independent, except our President and Chief Executive Officer. - We have a non-executive Chairman of the Board. - We have a majority voting standard with director resignation policy for uncontested director elections. - · We have robust stock ownership guidelines. - · Risk oversight is conducted by the full Board and committees. - All of our Audit, Compensation and Nominating Committee members are independent. - · All directors are elected annually. - Executive sessions of independent directors are held at regularly scheduled Board meetings. - Excellent track record of attendance at all Board and committee meetings in 2020. - · Board and committees complete self-evaluations.
+- All of our director nominees are independent, except our President and Chief Executive Officer - We have a non-executive Chairman of the Board - We have a majority voting standard with director resignation policy for uncontested director elections - We have robust stock ownership guidelines for our directors and management - Risk oversight is conducted by the full Board and committees - All directors are elected annually - Executive sessions of independent directors are held at regularly scheduled Board meetings - Excellent track record of attendance at all Board and committee meetings in 2021 - Board and committees complete written self-evaluations and participate in oral evaluations

 The Board has approved Corporate Governance Guidelines and a Code of Business Conduct and Ethics.
-Our corporate governance documents, including the Corporate Governance

-Guidelines, the Code of Business Conduct and Ethics and committee charters, are available on our website at www.lear.com or in printed form upon request by contacting Lear Corporation at 21557 Telegraph Road, Southfield, Michigan 48033, Attention: Investor Relations.
-The Board
+Our corporate governance documents, including the Corporate Governance Guidelines, the Code of Business Conduct and Ethics and committee charters, are available on our website at www.lear.com or in printed form upon request by contacting Lear Corporation at 21557 Telegraph Road, Southfield, Michigan 48033, Attention: Investor Relations, The Board regularly reviews corporate governance developments and modifies these documents as warranted.
+Any modifications will be reflected on our website.
+The information on our website is not part of this proxy statement and is not deemed to be incorporated by reference herein.